 (e) All steady-state base cases and incremental change files on the MIS Secure Area shall be available for use by Market Participants.

 (f) The ERCOT Steady State Working Group Procedure Manual describes each base case that is required to be built.
-The schedule for posting all steady-state base cases shall be made available on the MIS Secure Area.
+ERCOT shall post the Annual Planning Model Data Submittal schedule for posting all steady-state base cases on the ERCOT website.

 (2) Transmission Service Providers (TSPs) and ERCOT shall develop the steady-state base cases.
 The steady-state base cases are derived from the Network Operations Model to ensure consistency of key characteristics, including Ratings, impedance and connectivity for Transmission Facilities that are common between the Network Operations Model and each steady-state base case.
 Minor differences between the models will occur for several reasons.
 For example: